CenterForDigitalHumanities/Glossing-Users/README.md

 The lint configuration enforces ES module syntax, consistent `const`/`let` usage, and Prettier-powered formatting.

+## Frontend authentication

+The public admin pages expose a custom `<button is="auth-button">` element backed by [`@auth0/auth0-spa-js`](https://auth0.com/docs/libraries/auth0-single-page-app-sdk) loaded from the Auth0-maintained ESM bundle on jsDelivr.
+The component automatically exchanges authorization codes, stores refreshed tokens in `localStorage`, and broadcasts a `glossing-authenticated` event once user profile data is available.
+Additional helpers in `public/script/manage.js` and `public/script/heartbeat.js` consume this event to populate the UI and maintain fresh access tokens.

+## Management API behavior

+The `/glossing-users/manage/getAllUsers` endpoint now walks through each Auth0 role with cursor-based pagination (up to 100 records per request) while requesting `app_metadata` and any configured `GLOSSING_APP_CLAIM`.
+Only users whose metadata or namespaced claim matches `GLOSSING_APP_IDENTIFIER` (default `glossing`) are included in the response, ensuring the admin UI lists Glossing-specific accounts even for large tenants.

 ## Modernization backlog

 - [x] Replace deprecated `auth0` v3 SDK usage with the current `auth0` Management and Authentication SDKs and migrate route handlers to async/await.
-- [ ] Implement cursor-based pagination when requesting Auth0 users so more than 50 users are returned per role.
+- [x] Implement cursor-based pagination when requesting Auth0 users so more than 50 users are returned per role.
 - [x] Convert server modules to ES modules, adopt consistent `const`/`let`, and enable linting (ESLint + Prettier) to enforce modern syntax and catch dead code such as the unused `verifyAccess` helper in `auth/index.js`.
-- [ ] Update the frontend auth widget to use `@auth0/auth0-spa-js` instead of the legacy CDN bundle and remove Node-specific shebangs in browser scripts.
+- [x] Update the frontend auth widget to use `@auth0/auth0-spa-js` instead of the legacy CDN bundle and remove Node-specific shebangs in browser scripts.